Your digging level

 Description

-Deathcore is an extreme metal style that fuses the down-tuned brutality and blast-beat intensity of death metal with the breakdown-heavy grooves and rhythmic phrasing of metalcore and hardcore.
+Deathcore is an extreme metal subgenre that fuses the riff language and vocal extremity of death metal with the breakdown‑centric impact of metalcore and its hardcore roots.

 Sources: Spotify, Wikipedia, Discogs, RYM, MB, user feedback and other online sources